iamgaru/gspotify/README.md

 - The application uses client credentials flow for authentication, so it can only access public data.
 - The Spotify API has rate limits, so excessive usage may result in temporary blocks.
 - You need to obtain your own Spotify API credentials from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
+- **First-time Authorization**: When you first use the application, you will be prompted to authorize it to play Spotify tracks.
+A browser window will open automatically, and you'll need to log in to your Spotify account and approve the requested permissions.
+This authorization only happens once, and the app will save your credentials for future use.
 - Music playback requires an active Spotify device (such as the Spotify desktop app or web player).